HB645 (2024) Detail

 301-B:27 Failure Event.
 In the case of a failure event:

-I. Legal personality and limited liability shall be maintained to the extent necessary to protect New Hampshire DAO members and participants from personal liability.
+I. Legal personality and limited liability shall be maintained to the extent necessary to protect New Hampshire DAO participants, administrators, and legal representatives from personal liability.

 II.
 A failure event may trigger liability on the person deploying or upgrading the New Hampshire DAO if that person: